If You Were a Woman (And I Was a Man): Relation to other works by Jim Steinman

 Steinman had already provided a small amount of gender bender voice work on his earlier works; he provided the "lascivious effects" for the song "Paradise by the Dashboard Light", both the male and female lovemaking sounds.
 He recited the female dialogue "I'd do anything for love... but I won't do that!" on Bonnie Tyler's song "Getting So Excited" when she refused to do it.
 By the mid-1980s he was experimenting with androgyny, manufacturing the band Fire Inc for the songs in the film Streets of Fire by blending the voices of female (Laurie Sargent, Holly Sherwood) and male (Rory Dodd) voices together as one to produce a single super-voice.

 The theme of colour vs black-and-white recurs in the song with the lyrics "can you colorise my life?
 I'm so sick of black and white" in the song "I'd Do Anything for Love".
-In early 2017 previews of his musical Bat Out Of Hell, there was a line in dialogue "Why are nuns so scary?
+In early 2017 previews of his Bat Out of Hell: The Musical, there was a line in dialogue "Why are nuns so scary?
 It's because the world is in color and the nuns are black and white".

 The scenario of this music video does appear to be part of Steinman's "Obsidian" universe.
-The location is mentioned in Steinman's earlier work Neverland and is also a location in Bat Out of Hell The Musical.
-Bat Out Of Hell The Musical is set in 2030 according to the "Obsidian Times" newspapers they hand out at the show, whereas the elderly woman in this video refers to the turn of the 21st century.
-One character in Bat Out Of Hell The Musical mentions there having been "chemical wars" in the past.
+The location is mentioned in Steinman's earlier work Neverland and is also a location in Bat Out of Hell: The Musical.
+Bat Out of Hell: The Musical is set in 2030 according to the "Obsidian Times" newspapers they hand out at the show, whereas the elderly woman in this video refers to the turn of the 21st century.
+One character in Bat Out of Hell: The Musical mentions there having been "chemical wars" in the past.

 The line "You won't believe your eyes.. or any other part of your body!" also occurs in Jim Steinman's own music video "Dance in My Pants", and is spoken by a woman on the door of a different club.
 Rather than simple reuse of a joke, it may have been done to draw a parallel, or imply that both establishments are supposed to be in "The Deep End".